GeneralTaoChikn/MemoryForge/README.md

 ---

-## 🖥️ Optional frontend
+## Optional frontend

-A zero-build single-file Vue app lives in `frontend/index.html`.
-The backend already enables permissive CORS, so just serve the file and open it:
+The repository includes a zero-build Vue application in `frontend/index.html`.
+Serve it with any static file server:

 ```bash
 cd frontend